metaory/mxcolr-v2/README.md

 #### This repo goal is to be a tool for generating and previewing palettes and serve as a framework for patching any application with few keystrokes.

-## Not for the faint-hearted
-Only tested on Arch Linux, not advised for beginner users.

 Requirements
 ------------